Giving Back to Our Community

 At the 2016 conference in Atlanta, a dueling pianos event saw attendees tip the musicians for requests.
 Aderant matched the total amount of tips and donated the funds to the Atlanta Mission.

 At the 2017 conference in Chicago, Aderant partnered with the ITW David Speer Academy, a charter school that offers a STEM-focused education to underserved Chicago youth.
-Donations were made to help fund the “Summer of a Lifetime” program which sends high school students to summer academic enrichment programs on college campuses nationwide.

 “Most of my spare time away from the office is spent volunteering for one of these great organizations.
 Good Mews is a cage-free, no-kill cat shelter in Marietta, Georgia where I’ve volunteered for 9 years.
 I serve on the marketing committee as the Facebook Live face of Good Mews, write fundraising letters, and work as a shift leader for a team that cleans the shelter and cares for the cats.
 We just built our own, brand new building where as many as 100 cats live in open, light-filled spaces and have a safe place to wait for the right forever home.
 The program I write for is called “Kitty Keeper” and you can learn more about it in this video that embarrassingly features me – LOL!”